-Analytical shading in Eduard
+Analytical shading layer in Eduard

 The altitude angle is the elevation angle above the horizon of the light source.
 With an angle of 0°, the light source is at the horizon.
 With an angle of 90°, the light source is at the zenith, that is, vertically above the terrain.
 The altitude angle is not required for manual shading styles and is only available for analytical shading.